 Design: Steve Peters

 So the question many people ask is, what were the odds of United winning the treble, and what’s the betting this happens again?

 What are the odds of another English team completing the treble?
 We wanted to find out, so we visited the websites of 10 of the major bookmakers to see what odds they would give at the start of the season.
 At every betting site, we created a treble of outright bets on United to win the Premier League, FA Cup and Champions League.

 The average odds available on that treble were a staggering 293/1.

 So while it’s not statistically as unlikely as Leicester winning the league (that was 5000/1 if you remember, about as likely as these things), the treble is certainly a feat that is unlikely to ever be repeated again.

-The unpredictability of modern football means that you’d just be handing the bookies your money if you bet on another team to win a treble.
+The unpredictability of modern football means that you’d just be handing the bookies your money if you bet on another team to win all three trophies.

 If that is not an option for you, you might also get slightly better odds if you bet on an Asian Handicap market, or backed a team at cumulative odds game by game.
 But who would have the bottle to keep placing those bets towards the end of the season when the stakes are higher?